thisiscapra/shopify-naked/README.md

 ## This is no longer actively maintained.
-I would recommend using the <a href="https://github.com/Shopify/skeleton-theme">Shopify Skeleton</a> theme.

 Shopify Naked theme
 ---------------------------------------------